 Frequently Asked Questions

-Everything you need to know about protesting your Harris County property tax assessment — how the analysis works, what the evidence package contains, and what to expect at your hearing.
+Everything you need to know about protesting your Harris County property tax assessment, how the analysis works, what the evidence package contains, and what to expect at your hearing.

-About Property Tax Rebel
+About Property Tax Rebel™

 What is Property Tax Rebel, and what will I receive?

-Property Tax Rebel is a self-serve platform that generates a professional evidence package for your Harris County property tax protest.
-When you purchase, you receive a multi-section PDF that includes:
+Property Tax Rebel™ is a self-serve platform that generates a professional evidence package for your Harris County property tax protest.
+When you purchase, you receive three purpose-built PDFs plus a combined master with everything in one file.
+All four are built from the same analysis of your property; pick whichever subset matches the stage you're in, or use the Combined document if you want everything in one place.

 What does it cost?